Sci-Fi Films of the ’60s

 Alien: some kind of mind-controlling narrator-creature.
 Every time he speaks, he strains to be weird and scary, bragging and threatening.
 Miserable.
 Later depicted as a glowing, throbbing glob in a hole.

 Crew: white guys in flight suits, accents vary, but several are plainly Danes.
-(The women in this film are all mirages.)
+(The women in this movie are all mirages.)

 As they orbit, an alien entity appears as flashy lights, and announces that it will drain their minds and possess them, etc. etc., and make their world its own.
 (The crew doesn’t remember the monologue: it’s for our benefit.)